 The Chilean winery was founded in 1876 by Don Alberto Valdivieso.
-He had learned to appreciate champagne during a stay in Paris, especially the brand Veuve Clicquot-Ponsardin
+During a stay in Paris, he had learned to appreciate the champagne, especially the brand Veuve Clicquot-Ponsardin

-, In 1879 the first vines were planted.
-Only the sparkling wine was produced during the first decades, and it was not until the 20th century that the production of still wines began.
-Today, the estate is still family-owned, the Mitjanes group is also the largest liqueur producer in Chile
+, The first vines were planted in 1879.
+The first decades only sparkling wine was produced, and it was only in the 20th century that still wines were produced.
+Today the estate is still family-owned, and the Mitjanes Group is also the largest liqueur manufacturer in Chile

 , It is managed by family member Felix Gil Mitjanes.
-A consultation is carried out by the Californian winemaker Paul Hobbs, who also Catena Zapata
+Advice is provided by the California winemaker Paul Hobbs, who also Catena Zapata

-cared for in Argentina.
-The property in the area Curicó
+looked after in Argentina.
+Possession in the area Curicó

 covers 420 hectares, of which 120 are planted with vines.
-These are Cabernet Franc, Cabernet Sauvignon, Carmenere, Chardonnay, Malbec, Merlot, Pinot Noir and Sauvignon Blanc.
-But also large quantities of grapes are bought.
+These are Cabernet Franc, Cabernet Sauvignon, Carmenère, Chardonnay, Malbec, Merlot, Pinot Noir and Sauvignon Blanc.
+Large quantities of grapes are also purchased.

-The company is the largest Chilean producer of sparkling wines, produced according to the Champagne method and the Méthode Charmat.
-This is the responsibility of Raphael Brisbois, who worked for Piper-Heidsieck in Champagne.
-The still wines are produced in the newly built winery "Lontué", the sparkling wines in the winery "Celia Solar".
-A very original still wine is the red wine Cuvée "Caballo Loco" (German "crazy horse").
-This will be similar to the solera system at sherry
+The company is the largest Chilean producer of sparkling wines, which are produced according to the champagne method and the charmat method.
+Raphael Brisbois, who worked at Piper-Heidsieck in Champagne, is responsible for this.
+The still wines are produced in the newly built "Lontué" winery, the sparkling wines in the "Celia Solar" winery.
+A very original still wine is the red wine blend "Caballo Loco" (German for "crazy horse").
+This is similar to the Solera system in the sherry

-produced and numbered consecutively.
-Of the "Caballo Loco No. 1", only half were bottled, the second half was used for the "Caballo Loco No. 2" of the next year.
-This goes on, "Caballo Loco No. 5" already contains five vintages.
+manufactured and numbered consecutively.
+Only half of the "Caballo Loco No. 1" was bottled, the second half was used for the "Caballo Loco No. 2" of the next vintage.
+This continues, "Caballo Loco No. 5" already contains five vintages.
 Another premium wine is the "Reserva Chardonnay".
-In total, six million bottles of wine are produced annually.
-In the US, the wines are marketed under the label "Stonelake".
+A total of six million bottles of wine are produced annually.
+In the USA, the wines are marketed under the "Stonelake" label.